danbender/import_challenge/README.md

 ##### Concerning **3.
 Make it fast**:

-Performance could definitely be rapidly improved as of right now I am calling a fairly expensive double loop:
+Performance could definitely be improved.
+As of right now, I am calling a fairly expensive double loop:
 I am looping over every row and every question.
 Also, in `parser.rb` I could have chosen a different approach and not map (`.map(&:to_i`).

-Right now, this will run perfectly fine as a background task where performance does not really matter. :metal:
+However, this will run perfectly fine as a background task where performance does not really matter. :metal: